abaikov/cnstra/docs/concepts/cnstra.md

 ## 1. MVC — Clean on Paper, Chaotic in Reality

 Modern apps are no longer CRUD.

 They are **workflows**: multi‑step sequences that must remain consistent across UI, onboarding, background sync, imports, batch jobs, and automation.

 But classic patterns treat flows as second‑class citizens.

-Let's start with a simple example: **Deck + Card**.

-On paper, MVC looks clean:
+For example, on paper, MVC looks clean:

 * Controllers call model methods,
 * Models update data,
 * Views rerender.

-But the moment you introduce even a tiny multi-step operation, the cracks show immediately.
+But the moment you create your first multi-step operation, the problems jump out at you.

 Flow: **"Create a deck, then create a card inside it."**

 ### Controller

 ```js
 function onCreateCardClick(req) {
   const deck = Deck.create({ title: req.deckTitle });
   const card = Card.create({ deckId: deck.id, title: req.cardTitle });
 }
 ```

 ### Models

 ```js
 class Deck {
   static create(data) {
     return db.insert("decks", data);
   }
 }

 class Card {
   static create(data) {
     return db.insert("cards", data);
   }
 }
 ```

 That's it.
 Neither model has any idea:

 * **why** it was created,
 * **who** initiated the sequence,
 * **what other operations** the flow includes,
 * **which parent flow** it belongs to.

 There is **no flow identity**, no **graph**, no **traceability**.

 And when business later says:

-* "We need the same operation during onboarding,"
+* "We need the same operation during onboarding"

-* "And during import,"
+* "And during import"

 —you now have **multiple scattered controller copies** of the same flow.
 Nothing ensures they stay consistent.